plduganaman/WeatherStationSending/README.md

 "How Often to Check in Minutes" is just that.
 How often do we poll the WU site.
 "Overdue Time in Minutes" compares the latest observed time from WU to the current time.
 If greater than this value flag as a problem.
-"Display Result" checkbox throws a window every time wee check and the results of that check.
+"Display Result" checkbox throws a window every time we check and the results of that check.
 "Result logging" writes to a WeatherStationSending.log file with any errors or result messages.
 That file will be located in the same folder as the exe.

 "Save Settings" simply saves the changes to the settings and applies them to the exe.